Struggling to understand the differences between KK and GK entity types in Japan? We’ll help you out.

-If the GK is wholly owned by an American corporation, the American corporation has the option to elect the GK as a “disregarded entity,” allowing it to be treated as a branch of the US for US tax purposes.
+If the GK is wholly owned by an American corporation, the American corporation has the option to elect the GK as a “disregarded entity” for international tax purposes, allowing it to be treated as a branch of the US from the perspective of US tax.
 This option does not exist with the KK.

-So which one’s better, Kabushiki Kaisha or Goudou Kaisha?
+So which one’s better, Kabushiki Kaisha or Goudou Kaisha, KK or GK?

 We literally had an internal debate about this for over an hour and couldn’t come to a conclusion about which is better by comparing the features, alone.
 It’s like comparing Yoda and Luke Skywalker – you might think that Yoda is the obvious choice, but if your primary goal is to defeat Darth Vader, then Luke Skywalker is the guy for the job.